KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 The initial image tiles of 512x512 size were splited into patches of 128x128.
 So from each itinial image 16 patches were created.
 In a google colab environment it took 8 to 10 hours to finish.

+After spliting the intial images, we resulted into 7136 128x128 image patches for S1Hand,S2Hand, LabelHand and S1OtsuLabelHand.
+From these we identified the patches with only (-1) label and deleted them.
+After this proccess we ended up with XXX. patches

 <h2> Experiments  </h2>
 Experiments were splited into three parts, with each one based on a different semantic segmentation scheme.
 The first one is based on a RAndom Forest architecture and a set of hand crafted features, the second is based on the concept of transfer learning while the last on is based on a U-NET fully convolutional neural network.